-According to Missouri statistics, most work zone crashes are caused by inattention, excessive speed and following too closely.
+According to Missouri statis, tics, most work zone crashes are caused by inattention, excessive speed and following too closely.
 Motorists are the ones most likely to be killed or injured in a work-zone crash.
-In 2006, 20 people were killed and 1,197' injured in work zones.
+In 2006, 20 people were killed and 1,197' injured in'work zones.

-'In the grand scheme of things, a few influites of the venience means years of smoother, safer driving," Hillis said.
-'We're doing our part to keep you moving through Missouri, but the difference is you.
+In the grand scheme of things a few behaviors of second venience means years of smoother, safer driving," Hillis said.
+We're doing our part to keep you moving through Missouri, but the difference is you.
 Drive Smart and Arrive Alive."

-For more information about construction projects and work statewide, visit www.modot.org or call 888-ASK-MODOT (275-6636).
+For more information about construction projects and work zones statewide, visit www.modot.org or call 888-ASK-MODOT (275-6636).